Persie0/Fronius-Solar-Monitor/Readme.md

 # Fronius Solar Monitor 🌞⚡

-This Python script monitors solar power data from the **Fronius Solar API** and sends Telegram alerts when the battery is full or no longer full.
+This Python script monitors solar power data from a **Fronius Inverter** and sends Telegram alerts when the battery is full or no longer full.
 It can also control smart plugs based on battery status.

 ## Table of Contents
 - [Overview](#overview)